luisibanez/IntroductionToProgramming/src/Assembly/README.txt

 Compile the program with

-   as  HelloWorld.s -o HelloWorld.o
+   as -g HelloWorld.s -o HelloWorld.o

 Link the program with